icopy-site/awesome/docs/awesome/awesome-vagrant.md

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Ievgen Kuzminov](http://stdout.in/) has waived all copyright and related or neighboring rights to this work., [Ievgen Kuzminov](http://stdout.in/) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Ievgen Kuzminov](http://stdout.in/) has waived all copyright and related or neighboring rights to this work., [Ievgen Kuzminov](http://stdout.in/) has waived all copyright and related or neighboring rights to this work., [Ievgen Kuzminov](http://stdout.in/) has waived all copyright and related or neighboring rights to this work.